awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **MetricGroup**: **VoiceCalls**

 **ConcurrentCallsPercentage**
-The percentage of the concurrent active voice calls service limit used in the instance\.
+The percentage of the concurrent active voice calls service quota used in the instance\.
 This is calculated by `ConcurrentCalls/ConfiguredConcurrentCallsLimit * 100`\.
 Unit: Percent
 Dimensions:
 + **InstanceId**: The ID of your instance